 Repeat this affirmation every time you feel a desire to reproach yourself for something until it becomes your deep conviction.

 Fear is another emotion manipulators usually play with.
 They may tell scary stories about acquaintances, use general phrases like “everyone knows that…,” make a victim feel scared and anxious.

 A psychological vampire may combine different episodes of somebody’s life and pretend they are constantly repeating.
 For example: “Who will want to live with you after 30, provided you have a child?”
 Do you remember when X broke up with Y and is still alone?
 10 years have passed since then.
 Besides, your grand grandmother also died alone.
 You will also be alone if you leave me now.”

 To withstand this pressure, learn to turn on the reasonable part of your mind when necessary and differentiate between episodes and regularities.
 Ask yourself a question: is it a rule or an exception?
 Say, are all divorced women with kids unhappy or just some of them?

-As you see, it’s not that hard to notice that your partner is a manipulator.
-You just need to be more careful and attentive to the signals he is sending.
-They say that love is blind, but if we want to stay in a healthy relationship, we should keep our eyes wide open.
-The most significant thing you should bear in mind that any relationship, especially romantic, should make you happy and let your inner growth.
-When we love, we want our partner to grow and become a better version of themselves.
-We will never cut their wings because of our selfish desires.
+As you can see, it is not that hard to notice that your partner is a manipulator.
+You just need to be more careful and attentive to the signals it sends.
+They say that love is blind, but if we want to stay in a healthy relationship, we must keep our eyes wide open.
+Most importantly, you must remember that any relationship, especially a romantic one, should make you happy and allow your inner growth.
+When we love, we want our partner to grow and become the best version of ourselves.
+We will never clip their wings because of our selfish desires.
 But you can find your happiness with the help of professional dating.